Rakhamantoniuss/Rakhamantoniuss/README.md

 # Hi, I'm Rakhamantonius Mosse 👋

-### Information Systems Student | IT Support | Data & System Enthusiast
+### Information Systems Student | Data & System Enthusiast

-I'm an **Information Systems student at Universitas Kristen Satya Wacana (UKSW)** with an interest in **IT Support, Data Analytics, Database Management, and Information Systems Development**.
+I'm an **Information Systems student at Universitas Kristen Satya Wacana (UKSW)** with an interest in **Data Analytics, Database Management, and Information Systems Development**.

 I enjoy learning how technology can be used to solve problems, improve business processes, and turn data into useful information.
 I also have experience working on academic projects involving databases, system analysis, data visualization, and application development.